SamRobinson123/IndividualRepo/README.md

    - Engineered machine-level attributes to represent historical maintenance schedules, part replacements, and operational time.

 2. **Model Development**:
-   - Designed and implemented the **Cox Proportional Hazards survivor model** to predict time-to-failure, focusing on hazard rates for each machine.
+   - Designed and implemented the **Cox Proportional Hazards Survival Model** to predict time-to-failure, focusing on hazard rates for each machine.

 3. **Validation and Optimization**:
-   - Assessed model performance using survival-specific metrics, such as Concordance Index, and refined features to improve predictions.
+   - Assessed model performance using survival-specific metrics, such as the Concordance Index, and refined features to improve predictions.

 ### 🚀 Business Value of the Solution
 The survival models provide valuable insights for Swire Coca-Cola by:
 - Enabling **proactive maintenance** to prevent machine downtime.
 - Improving decision-making with data-driven predictions.
 - Laying the groundwork for further improvements through enhanced data collection and feature engineering.
-- Reducing annual costs driven by unplanned maintenance
+- Reducing annual costs driven by unplanned maintenance.

 ### Key Metrics
 - **Concordance Index (C-Index)**: